Anhedonia: Primary relevance in schizophrenia and its spectrum disorders

 Social anhedonia is a core characteristic of schizotypy, which is defined as a continuum of personality traits that can range from normal to disordered and contributes to risk for psychosis and schizophrenia.
 Social anhedonia is a dimension of both negative and positive schizotypy.
 Research has revealed that anhedonia reflects the diminished experience of pleasure, so individuals with schizophrenia reported that doing activities they previously found enjoyable is no longer enjoyable for them.
 It involves social and interpersonal deficits, but is also associated with cognitive slippage and disorganized speech, both of which fall into the category of positive schizotypy.
 Not all people with schizophrenia display social anhedonia and likewise, people who have social anhedonia may never be diagnosed with a schizophrenia-spectrum disorder if they do not have the positive and cognitive symptoms that are most frequently associated with most schizophrenia-spectrum disorders.

 Social anhedonia may be a valid predictor of future schizophrenia-spectrum disorders; young adults with social anhedonia perform in a similar direction to schizophrenia patients in tests of cognition and social behavior, showing potential predictive validity.
 Social anhedonia usually manifests in adolescence, possibly because of a combination of the occurrence of critical neuronal development and synaptic pruning of brain regions important for social behavior and environmental changes, when adolescents are in the process of becoming individuals and gaining more independence.

 Treatment

 No validated treatment for social anhedonia has been identified.
-Future research should focus on genetic and environmental risk factors to home in on specific brain regions and neurotransmitters that may be implicated in social anhedonia's cause, and could be targeted with medication or behavioral treatments.
+Future research should focus on genetic and environmental risk factors to hone in on specific brain regions and neurotransmitters that may be implicated in social anhedonia's cause, and could be targeted with medication or behavioral treatments.
 Social support may also play a valuable role in the treatment of social anhedonia.
 Blanchard et al. found that a greater number of social supports, as well as a greater perceived social support network, were related to fewer schizophrenia-spectrum symptoms and to better general functioning within the social anhedonia group.
 So far, no medicine has been developed to specifically target anhedonia.